CelsoTavares/pizzaria/README.md

 - View the optimal layout for the app depending on their device's screen size
 - Navigate between pages through the menu
+- See a transition when changing pages
+- See the carousel pass automatically
+- Change carousel images using arrows

 ### Screenshot
 - Desktop